katekaseth/Project_One/server/endpoint_documentation.md

     - `405`: Method must be GET
     - `500`: Internal server error

-- ** PLANNED ** `POST /bookmarks/:documentID`: Adds the specifed document to the current authenticated user's bookmarks.
+- `POST /bookmarks/:documentID`: Adds the specifed document to the current authenticated user's bookmarks.
   - Responses:
     - `200`: Success
     - `401`: User not authenticated
     - `405`: Method must be POST
     - `500`: Internal server error

-- ** PLANNED ** `DELETE /bookmarks/:documentID`: Deletes the specifed document from the current authenticated user's bookmarks.
+- `DELETE /bookmarks/:documentID`: Deletes the specifed document from the current authenticated user's bookmarks.
   - Responses:
     - `200`: Success
     - `401`: User not authenticated